qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

 We construct a Gaussian square pulse as a :class:`~qiskit.pulse.library.ScalableSymbolicPulse` instance, parameterized by ``sigma`` and ``width``.
 Although qiskit pulse provides a :class:`~qiskit.pulse.library.GaussianSquare`, this class is not JAX compatible.
+See the user guide entry on :ref:`JAX-compatible pulse schedules <how-to use pulse schedules for jax-jit>`.

 .. jupyter-execute::